jmiramont/mcsm-benchs/README.md

 This toolbox provides a common framework that allows researcher-independent comparisons between methods and favors reproducible research.

 Create your own collaborative benchmarks using `mcsm-benchs` and this [GitHub template](https://github.com/jmiramont/collab-benchmark-template).

 Collaborative benchmarks allows other researchers to add new methods to your benchmark via a `pull-request`.
-This is as easy as creating a new `.py` file with a `Python` class that wrapps a function call to your method (it doesn't matter if it is coded in `Python`, `MATLAB` or `Octave`... we wellcome all!).
-Template files are available for this too.
+This is as easy as creating a new `.py` file with a `Python` class that wrapps a function call to your method (it doesn't matter if it is coded in `Python`, `MATLAB` or `Octave`... we wellcome all!). **Template files are available** for this too.
 Let's make collaborative science easy :).

 The GitHub workflows provided in the template can automatically publish a summary report [like this](https://jmiramont.github.io/benchmarks-detection-denoising/results_denoising.html) of benchmark saved in your repository, as well as make interactive online plots and give access to `.csv` files with the data.

+>[!TIP]
+>:construction: Questions or difficulties using `mcsm-benchs`?
+Please consider leaving [an Issue](https://github.com/jmiramont/mcsm-benchs/issues) so that we can help you and improve our software :white_check_mark:.

 ## Installation using ```pip```
 ```bash